rasmus0201/mbed-rtc/README.md

 Be aware that the NTP protocol have no idea what timezones is.
 So timestamps will always be UTC.

+### Installation:

+**Mbed Studio:**

+1. Copy the git URL of this repo (`https://github.com/rasmus0201/mbed-rtc`)
+2. Open the `Libraries` tab and press the "+" button
+3. Paste the github URL - press next
+4. Use master as the version
+5. You are done installing!

 ### Usage:

 |  Method  |  Output Type | Description |